-SQO who conducted Phase I shall also have the responsibility to remove the operator from the Registry, within 7 days after the operator's expiry date, if they have not been informed by another SQO they have not undergone a Phase I before the expiry date.
-In any other situation where the operator shall be removed from the Registry, other than because of the expiry date, this shall also be the responsibility of the SQO who conducted Phase I of the operator.
+SQO who conducted Phase I shall also have the responsibility to timely request from the NFPB the removal ofe the operator from the Registry, within 7 days after the operator's expiry date, if they have not been informed by another SQO they have not undergone a Phase I before the expiry date.
+In any other situation where the operator shall be removed from the Registry, other than because of the expiry date, this shall also be the responsibility of the SQO who conducted Phase I of the operator to timely request such removal from the NFPB.